 Short-Term Memory Vs. Working Memory

 Short-term and working memory are similar but different.
-Working memory may last about 15 to 20 seconds.
-If information is deemed worthy of remembering and short-term memory works appropriately, the information may be relayed to short-term memory.
+Working may last about 15 to 20 seconds.
+If information is deemed worthy of remembering and short-term works appropriately, the information may be relayed to short-term.

 Working memory is constantly being discarded, relayed, and replaced.
 If you are having problems remembering information for a few seconds after receiving it, your short-term working memory might not be functioning correctly.